top of page

-a few minutes to fill out a short history form about your horse
+A few minutes to fill out a short history form about your horse

 and most importantly, a strong willingness to commit to working with your horse in short but frequent sessions in order to achieve results!

-Great question!
-Short answer, No!
 Most behaviour problems in horses occur because of things like pain or stress, emotions like fear or anxiety, because of unmet needs, or as a result of prior learning.

 When horses have behaviour problems, the best way to address them long-term is by first determining the cause of the behaviour, and then by making changes to how the horse is managed, handled, and trained.
 Having the horse's owner or primary handler learn the information and skills needed to bring about positive changes in their horse's behaviour is perhaps the most critical part to address even serious behaviour problems.